Cooper-Moreland/EngNotebook3/README.md

 ### Reflection

-Pay full attention to the full build picture so you dont miss any parts of the build, and keep in mind you have to change values so you want that to affect the build the intended way (such as distancing a circle 5mm from another circle instead of just putting the total value.)
+I missed creating one of the extrudes in the build.
+Pay full attention to the full build picture so you dont miss any parts of the build.
+Keep in mind you have to change values so you want that to affect the build the intended way (such as distancing a circle 5mm from another circle instead of just putting the total value.)

 ## Multi-PartStudio